alishamaryamhabib777/TouristManagementSystem/README.md

 ## 📜 License

-This project is for educational purposes only.
+This project is submitted as part of the CS-110 coursework at NUST.
+All rights reserved by the team members.